 Things That Can Improve

 Most of my experience was positive but there are some areas where I think Cargo can improve.
 Also, there are a few drawbacks to having a snack machine in your car.

+- Funny Bone Smack: I did smack my funny bone after turning in my car and forgetting I had the Cargo box mounted to my center console.
+So try to remember that it’s there.
 I usually like to lean on my center console a little bit as I drive.
-After a few rides I just ended up leaning on the Cargo instead since it was about 4 inches higher than my center console.
+After a few rides, I just ended up leaning on the Cargo instead since it was about 4 inches higher than my center console.

 I originally wasn’t sure If I would end up keeping the Cargo box after I tested it.
 Back in the early days of driving for Lyft, I used to give free snacks to my passengers, but after rate cuts I obviously stopped.
 After my test I found that overall it made driving a little more fun because it got such a positive response from my passengers.
 Going back through my statements on Lyft, I saw that passengers who accepted my free snacks were more likely to tip $2 to $4 instead of $0 to $1.

 So for me, this brings back the ratings and tips benefits of having free snacks.
 However this time the big difference is Cargo is paying me to hand them out and covering the inventory and shipping costs.
 I literally have to do nothing except pass out cookies and collect money.
 So this one’s a no-brainer.
 I’m keeping it.